codius-deprecated/codius-nacl-node/README.md

 ./build-host.sh
 ```

-This will create an executable called `node.native`.
+This will create an executable called `node_nacl`.